cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 To solve this problem, we make a DSU for storing of the components and store the parity of the path up to the representative for each vertex.
-Thus we can quickly check if adding an edge leads to a violation of the bipartiteness or not: namely if the ends of the edge lie in the same connected component and have the same parity length to the leader, then adding this edge will produce a cycle of odd length, and the component will loose the bipartiteness property.
+Thus we can quickly check if adding an edge leads to a violation of the bipartiteness or not: namely if the ends of the edge lie in the same connected component and have the same parity length to the leader, then adding this edge will produce a cycle of odd length, and the component will lose the bipartiteness property.

 The only difficulty that we face is to compute the parity in the `union_find` method.